 For a long time, Final tuned by modifying the frequency response.
 However, they realized it doesn’t change the time response enough and it is difficult to achieve transparent sound through such adjustments.

 As a response to this challenge, Final developed its own proprietary Perceptual Transparency Measurement (PTM) evaluation methodology.
-This focused on evaluating and improving interrelations between principal components, with analyzes of the results from the subjective evaluation and impulse response data.
+This focused on evaluating and improving interrelations between principal components, with analyses of the results from the subjective evaluation and impulse response data.